Based on the Cyborgs: Mankind Redefined series.

 Kyra sighed in frustration.
 She didn’t know Smith as well as she knew the other two, but all three Chancellors had a ring of sincerity in their words.
 She reluctantly nodded.
 “Fine.
 I’ll play by your rules for as long as I can.
 Send me the list of cyborgs who were given to the program.
 The families of those men deserve to be told a story they can live with so they don’t think poorly of those soldiers for not returning from duty.
 And we owe it to ourselves as humans not to lie any more than necessary.”

 “I think we can all agree with the need to honor their military past and their current service to Earth within the program,” Chancellor Owens said, folding his hands.
-“Perhaps you can find it in yourself to spare their loved ones from a story that will only force the UCN to deny it.”
+“Perhaps you can find it in yourself to spare their loved ones from a story that the UCN may be forced to deny.”